Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - Adapters that will do the real work (indexing and querying).

 The default form answers to most of the common needs.
-It can be configured in the admin interface to make it a basic form _à la_ Google, or to build a complex form with or without auto-suggestion, advanced filters, sort fields, facets, collection selector, resource class selector, resource template selector, properties filters with various input elements, like numbers or date
+It can be configured in the admin interface to make it a basic form _à la Google_, or to build a complex form with or without auto-suggestion, advanced filters, sort fields, facets, collection selector, resource class selector, resource template selector, properties filters with various input elements, like numbers or date